dram/trealla/README.md

 Trealla Prolog
 ==============

-Trealla is Prolog with light-weight thread-based concurrency and message passing.

-Trealla is an interpreter that parses to an AST.
-Queries are executed using deep binding and structure sharing.
+Trealla is a Prolog interpreter that parses to an AST and uses deep-binding and structure sharing.
 It supports much of ISO-PROLOG plus:

  - modules
+ - first-argument indexing
  - persistency
  - transactions
- - first-argument indexing
+ - unlimited length and number of UTF-8 or binary strings
+ - 64-bit ints (optional 128-bit where available)
+ - bigints (using OpenSSL:BN)
  - Erlang-style processes and message-passing
  - Linda-style processes and tuple-space
  - advanced networking features
- - unlimited length and number of UTF-8 or binary strings
- - optional 128-bit integers (where available)
- - bignums (using OpenSSL:BN)
  - definite clause grammar (DCG)

+There are no bindings to an external database system.
+The combination of indexing, persistency, and transactions means that Prolog facts can be used as an efficient relational database.
+SQL-like queries can be mapped closely to Prolog queries.

 The rule database usage is currently immediate update view (the traditional way).
 ISO-PROLOG however specifies logical update view (ie. snapshot), so this may change in future (a flag?).

 Writen in plain-old C with a permissive license.
 This is alpha release software at this point and is subject to great change.

 Getting / Building
 ------------------